Learn

 Replicating multiple copies of your database

-Replicating multiple copies of your database can power a high availability environment and ensure your data is always easily accessible.
-In the event of a natural or technological disaster causing a data center to go offline, users still have access to their data via a database in an unaffected region and are able to resume operations with minimal disruptions.
+By replicating multiple copies of your database to BCP/DR infrastructure, you can create a high-availability environment that ensures your data is always accessible.
+In the event of a natural or technological disaster causing a data center to go offline, users can still access their data via a database in an unaffected region, allowing operations to continue with minimal disruptions.

 Reduced server load